City · Indonesia · Asia

 Best Time to Visit

-The best time to visit Lombok is during the dry season, which runs from May to September.
-During these months, the weather is pleasant with less rainfall, making it ideal for exploring the island's natural beauty and outdoor activities.
-The peak tourist season falls between July and August, so expect higher accommodation rates and more crowded attractions.
-For those seeking fewer crowds and potentially lower prices, consider visiting during the shoulder months of May, June, or September.
-The rainy season, from November to April, can bring heavy rains and high humidity, but it also offers lush landscapes and fewer tourists.
+The best time to visit Lombok is from May to September, which corresponds to the dry season.
+During these months, the weather is generally sunny and dry, making it ideal for outdoor activities and beach visits.
+The period from April to October also offers relatively lower humidity and fewer rain showers, which is perfect for hiking and exploring the island's natural beauty.
+The peak tourist season runs from July to August, so expect higher prices and more crowded attractions.
+The wet season, from November to April, can bring heavy rains and is generally less favorable for travel, though it offers lush landscapes and fewer tourists.

 Weather